The MMM Checklist

 Sometimes modelers get so caught up in all of the bells and whistles of their model that they forget that at the end of the day the job of the model is to produce insights that are actionable for marketers.

-J. Confidence intervals indicating model certainty
+J. Uncertainty intervals indicating model certainty

 Correctly communicating uncertainty is critical to a good MMM.
-For every estimate that the model produces, the point estimate should be accompanied by a confidence interval expressing the amount of uncertainty in the estimate.
+For every estimate that the model produces, the point estimate should be accompanied by a confidence or credible interval expressing the amount of uncertainty in the estimate.
 In general (though not always!), channels with more spend will have more certainty associated with their ROI estimates, and channels with less spend will have less certainty.
-It’s important to communicate this uncertainty to marketers so that they can make effective decisions about where to invest their dollars (and how big of a risk they might be taking).
-We think a Bayesian framework is really useful for MMM because it naturally generates these intervals for all of the parameters in the model.

 K. Forecast future sales based on input budgets